Grand Canyon River Rafting Guidebook

-Mile 110 – One-ten Mile: River Right.
+Mile 110 – 110 Mile Camp: River Right.
 Large camp.
 This is your last good opportunity for camping for five miles.

-Mile 113.1 – Below Walthenburg: Class III.
+Mile 113.1 – Below Walthenburg: Class 3.
 This is a fun wave train right down the middle.
 Or take the dryline by sneaking the waves to the right.

 Mile 113.5 – 113 Mile Rock: This large outcrop of Schist should be avoided by taking the channel to the right of it.